 Virus infection: Viruses can cause all kinds of problems.
 However, you can fix this problem with the help of an antivirus program.

-An error checking tool is a built-in tool in the Windows system for checking and fixing device errors.
+An error checking tool is a built-in tool in the Windows system (including WIndows11) for checking and fixing device errors.
 If you have access problems on your hard drive, USB, SD card or file folders, just follow the guidelines below:

 Step 1.
 Connect the SD card to a computer.